 DATA 2000, part of the Children’s Health Act of 2000, permits physicians who meet certain qualifications to treat opioid dependency with narcotic medications approved by the Food and Drug Administration (FDA)—including buprenorphine—in treatment settings other than OTPs.

-Certification of Opioid Treatment Programs, 42 Code of Federal Regulations (CFR) 8 provides for an accreditation and certification-based system for OTPs, overseen by SAMHSA, and includes regulations for using narcotic drugs to treat opioid dependency.
+Certification of Opioid Treatment Programs, 42 Code of Federal Regulations (CFR) 8 provides for an accreditation and certification-based system for OTPs, overseen by SAMHSA, and includes regulations for using opioid drugs to treat OUD.
 The regulation shifted administrative responsibility and oversight of these treatments from FDA to SAMHSA.

-The regulations acknowledge that opioid addiction is a medical disorder and that different patients, at different times, could need vastly different treatment services.
+The regulations acknowledge that OUD is a medical disorder and that different patients, at different times, could need vastly different treatment services.
 The regulations also preserve states’ authority to regulate OTPs.
-Oversight of treatment medications used in MAT remains a multilateral system involving states, SAMHSA, the Department of Health and Human Services (HHS), the Department of Justice (DOJ), and DEA.
+Oversight of treatment medications used in MAT remains a multilateral system involving states, SAMHSA, the Department of Health and Human Services (HHS), the Department of Justice (DOJ), and Drug Enforcement Administration (DEA).

 Certification of Opioid Treatment Programs, 42 Code of Federal Regulations, Part 2 protects patient confidentiality through restrictions concerning the disclosure and use of patient records pertaining to substance use treatment.